sara-nl/griddocs/source/Pages/Basics/certificates/sectigo.rst

 Obtain a *Sectigo* certificate
 ===============================

-Sectigo allows you to get your Grid certificate *instantly* from the GEANT Trusted Certificate Service (former was the Terena portal and then Digicert), by using your institutional login (SURFcontext).
+Sectigo allows you to get your Grid certificate *instantly* from the GEANT Trusted Certificate Service (former was the Terena portal and then Digicert), by using your institutional login (`SURFconext <https://www.surf.nl/en/surfconext-global-access-with-1-set-of-credentials>`_).

 The following guide will help you: